 Now that I am older, the hallucinations and sleepwalking have [for the most part] ceased.
 They have been replaced with very vivid bad dreams every single night.
 I italicize the words because I find that nothing truly describes them.
 Each night, my dreams include the same themes: death and running from it.
 In one form or another, whether it be a natural disaster, an ax murderer or one of my own family members, I am always running from death.
 I am always packing a bag.
 Usually always trying to also save my little sister as well.

 It used to be that I would only have nightmares once every other week, but a few years ago, I started having them every night … and remembering them each morning.
 This has not gone away.
 I started trying to stay up for days, fearing what awaited me in dreamland.
-My old therapist tried getting me to look deeper into the symbolism, and I tried for awhile, but things just got too exhausting.
 What does it all mean?
 Why every night?
-I am a big follower of Jung, I do believe there is symbolism in my dreams … I just can’t figure out what they are.
-The only thing that has allowed me to sleep is that I decided to look more at falling asleep as like going to the movies.
-Another adventure awaits me tonight.
+Because of the abuse and neglect I have been exposed to since early childhood.